aws-powertools/powertools-lambda-python/docs/contributing/getting_started.md

 !!! question "Still couldn't find anything that match your skill set?"
         Please reach out on [Discord](https://discord.gg/B8zZKbbyET){target="_blank" rel="nofollow"}, specially if you'd like to get mentoring for a task you'd like to take but you don't feel ready yet :)

+        Contributions are meant to be bi-directional.
+There's always something we can learn from each other.

 ## Sending a pull request

 !!! note "First time creating a Pull Request?
 Keep [this document handy.](https://help.github.com/articles/creating-a-pull-request/){target='blank' rel='nofollow'}"